claygod/coffer/README.md

 - [ ] method for viewing a log file
 - [ ] method of viewing a checkpoint file
 - [ ] the method of strict adding record into the database (only if the record with such a key has not already existed)
+- [ ] add a method to view the status of the database

 ### Copyright © 2019 Eduard Sesigin.
 All rights reserved.
 Contacts: <claygod@yandex.ru>